junhuang21484/Apple-Instore-Monitor/readme.md

 ### Monitor Data - Setting
 ```
 Delay - The time the monitor will wait inside each thread for each product
+Item cooldown - The time where an item and store will get removed from the cooldown list
 Webhook - The webhook url of your discord, the bot will send notifications to this url
 Store near - The store id where you want to monitor.
 It will also monitor nearby stores
+Notification Settings:
+- Desktop (True if you want to get desktop notifications)
+- Sound (True if you want to get sound notifications) [Currently not supported]
 ```

 ### Installation